Want to know our tips and tricks to budgeting at Walt Disney World? Well, let’s get stuck in..

 We think of it as ‘we get up super early in the mornings and don’t come back until midnight each night whilst at Walt Disney World.
 So does it really matter what hotel you have?
 As long as it is decent, clean, has the necessities that you need and isn’t too far from the parks then it’s great!

 The Disney hotels are really great and are so lovely to go to.
 We stayed at the All Stars Movie Resort when I was 7 years old, but it does really bump up your holiday price unless you can find an amazing deal!
+I would recommend heading over to Top Villas for a browse too, as they have some gorgeous villas in Orlando!

 It is so affordable here and we are always going back, unless we feel like going somewhere different and have found an amazing deal with the Radisson Blu Celebration which is also such an incredible hotel but a bit more pricey again!